-If you're lucky enough to have a high credit score and plenty of income, and a healthy down payment, getting a home loan is easy.
+If you're lucky enough to have a high credit score, plenty of income, and a healthy down payment, getting a home loan is easy.
 Lenders can process your loan application relatively quickly if you’re the typical home buyer, and mortgage lenders like for things to be easy.
 But not everybody lives in that world.

 If you have thin credit, bad credit, or complicated earnings, computerized approval programs may be quick to decline your application.
 But it’s still possible to get approved with manual underwriting.
-The process is slightly more cumbersome, but it's a solution for borrowers who don't fit the standard mold.
+The process is slightly cumbersome, but it's a potential solution for borrowers who don't fit the standard mold.